emilyhorsman/bikes.emilyhorsman.com/src/posts/brompton-upgrades/index.md

 draft: true
 ---

 I love toodling around on this bike!!
-It's become my favourite bike to take on my 2.5km commute to the bike shop — I just bike right past the counter to my bench and fold it up.
-The bag is perfect for what I need for the shop and it makes the straight-line down JFK Promenade nimble and fun.
+It's become my favorite bike on my 2.5km commute to the bike shop — I just bike past the counter to my bench and fold it up.
+The bag is perfect for what I need for the shop, and it makes the straight-line down JFK Promenade nimble and fun.
 I'm kind of excited to try commuting to my day job on it.
 Anywho, I made some fun upgrades to it.

 ## Bubbly Pedals

 I love these!!
 Now I match Ben's bike!
-They're pretty grippy too — I rode over some really chunky cobblestone and it felt totally fine.
+They're pretty grippy, too — everything felt totally fine over some really chunky cobblestone.
 Kat once described a pedal upgrade as feeling like "a contact point was missing."
 That seems about right here.
 The stock pedals are simply okay.
 They're definitely too small for my wide feet.

-The quick release mechanism is not as fast as folding the stock left-hand pedal but that's okay for me.
+The quick-release mechanism is slower than folding the stock left-hand pedal, but that's okay for me.

 {% image "DSCF1677.jpg" "A polished silver pedal engraved 'Bubbly' with a bunch of bubble-looking holes in it.
 It is casting a shadow on the crank arm." %}

 ## Dynamo Lighting!

 I got the 'semi-radially' laced [SON XS hub](https://nabendynamo.de/en/products/hub-dynamos/for-folding-bikes/) on a stock Brompton rim.
 These are the hubs that SON makes for a 16" wheel with a 74mm OLD.
-It came from [Peter White](https://www.peterwhitecycles.com) with a nice bolt-on skewer — stoked to have access to the front wheel with a 4mm allen instead of a 15mm wrench.
+It came from [Peter White](https://www.peterwhitecycles.com) with a nice bolt-on skewer.
+I'm stoked to have access to the front wheel with a 4mm allen instead of a 15mm wrench.

 {% image "DSCF1106.jpg" "A spinning front dynamo wheel on a small Brompton fork hanging in a bike stand.
 No wiring or lights yet." %}

 In the front is a [SON Edelux II](https://nabendynamo.de/en/products/headlights/edelux-2/).
 You can tell there's a bit of tire and bag shadow.
 That's okay for now.
 There's still plenty of good beam[^2] on the road.
 It's mounted on the stock Brompton dynamo front bracket.
-I'm curious about Perennial Cycle's [beefier one](https://www.perennialcycle.com/heavy-duty-brompton-headlight-bracket.html) but I think it solves a problem I don't have.
-I would like to try something longer to get past the tire/bag shadow.
+I'm curious about Perennial Cycle's [beefier one](https://www.perennialcycle.com/heavy-duty-brompton-headlight-bracket.html), but I think it solves a problem I don't have.
+I _would_ like to try something longer to get past the tire/bag shadow.

 [^2]: 😏

 {% image "DSCF1654.jpg" "A close up of an Edelux II dynamo light mounted above the front wheel of a Brompton." %}

 And in the rear is a [Busch + Müller Toplight Line Plus](https://www.bumm.de/en/products/dynamo-rucklichter/produkt/323alt.html?).
-Very bright and the 50mm mount spacing was a trivial swap from the stock Brompton reflector.
+Very bright, and the 50mm mount spacing was a trivial swap from the stock Brompton reflector.

 {% image "DSCF1650.jpg" "The rear of a Brompton leaned against a tree with its large rear light on." %}